stuartcrobinson/slupe/README.md

 > LLM coder 'tools' for any model

-Slupe is a file system orchestration tool that enables Large Language Models (LLMs) to execute file operations and shell commands through a structured markup language called NESL (Natural Expression Structured Language).
+Slupe is a file system orchestration tool that enables Large Language Models (LLMs) to execute file operations through a structured markup language called NESL (Natural Expression Structured Language).
 It provides a secure, configurable bridge between AI assistants and your local development environment.

 ## Features

 - **Universal LLM Compatibility**: Works with any LLM that can generate text
 - **File System Operations**: Read, write, move, delete files with configurable access controls
-- **Code Execution**: Run Python, JavaScript, and Bash scripts with timeout protection
 - **Security Guards**: Configurable path-based access control with glob pattern support
 - **Git Integration**: Optional hooks for automated commits and version control
 - **Real-time Monitoring**: Watch files for changes and execute NESL blocks automatically
-- **Clipboard Integration**: Copy outputs directly to clipboard for easy sharing
+- **Clipboard Integration**: Copy outputs directly to clipboard and monitor clipboard for NESL blocks

 ## Installation